UAlbanyArchives/description_harvester/README.md

 First, you need to configure ArchivesSnake by creating a `~/.archivessnake.yml`file with your API credentials as detailed by the [ArchivesSnake configuration docs](https://github.com/archivesspace-labs/ArchivesSnake#configuration).

 Next, you also need a `~/.description_harvester/config.yml` file that lists your Solr URL and the core you want to index to.
-These can also be overridden with args.
+These can also be overridden with args. description_harvester reads your `config.yml` as utf-8, so if you're creating this file in a Windows environment you should convert it to utf-8.

 ```yml
 solr_url: http://127.0.0.1:8983/solr